alsatierf/cognate-templates/README.md

 * [Ansible](https://docs.ansible.com/ansible/latest/index.html)
 * [Git](https://git-scm.com/)
 * [Cognate](https://github.com/alsfreitaz/cognate)
+* Python 3.5+ and pip3
 * Privileged access (**only if** you wish to mount NFS sharing between host and guest on Virtualbox)

 > **Obs:** If you already have Ansible and Git installed and want to install Virtualbox and Vagrant in an automated and reproducible way, you can check project [alsfreitaz/virtualization](https://github.com/alsfreitaz/virtualization) out.

 # Initial Setup

-1. Clone Cognate Templates project
+1. Clone Cognate Templates project and install all dependencies

     ```
     $ git clone https://github.com/alsfreitaz/cognate-templates.git
+    $ cd cognate-templates
+    $ pip install -r pip_requirements.txt
     ```

-2. Check/Modify variable `cognate_folder` in Congnate Templates [config.yml](config.yml) file to point to your Cognate root folder (referred here as `$COGNATE_DIR`).
+2. Check/Modify `cognate_folder` variable in Congnate Templates [config.yml](config.yml) file to point to your Cognate root folder (referred here as `$COGNATE_DIR`).

     > The default value points currently to ~/Workspaces/cognate but you will probably need to adapt it to a different path.

-3. Check/Modify variable `cognate_ip_range` in Congnate Templates [config.yml](config.yml) file to reserve an IP range for using with Cognate.
+3. Check/Modify `cognate_ip_range` variable in Congnate Templates [config.yml](config.yml) file to reserve an IP range for using with Cognate

     > Currently, the default IP range is `192.168.10-11.0-255` which is sufficient for development purposes but you will need to change if you have other apps that could potentially use IP addresses from 192.168.10.2 to 192.168.11.254.

-    > One thing to notice here is that IP addresses ending in x.y.z.0 (subnet address), x.y.z.1 (default gateway address used by Virtualbox) and x.y.z.255 (broadcast address) are automatically discarded.
-So the default IP range `192.168.10-11.0-255` provides us with 256*2 - 3*2 = 506 assignable valid private IP addresses.
+    > One thing to notice here is that IP addresses ending in x.y.z.0 (subnet address), x.y.z.1 (default gateway address used by Virtualbox) and x.y.z.255 (broadcast address) are not considered VM assignable IP addresses.
+So the default IP range `192.168.10-11.0-255` provides us with 256\*2 - 3\*2 = 506 valid private IP addresses.

 # Example